urischeiner/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

 <details>
 <summary>Docker Compose Kubernetes</summary>

-When Docker Compose Kubernetes is installed it comes with a cluster and the **default** namespace.
+When Docker Compose Kubernetes is installed, it comes with a cluster and the **default** namespace.
 You don't need to make any changes to Docker Compose Kubernetes.
 This is recommended.

 </details>